reinasta/abac/README.md

 - completing the test suite for the Abac parser (Spec modules)
 - improving the POS tagging layer (Parser and ParserTypes modules)
 - adding a writer for Abac's abstract syntax tree
+- writing a better result type for Abac's output

 # Similar software